A.G. Barr: History

-A sculpture of Robert Barr is erected in Camelon, near Falkirk.

 The company was founded in 1875 by Robert Barr in Falkirk.
 In 1887, his son, Robert Fulton Barr, set up a division of the original company in Glasgow, which had a much larger population.
 In 1892 the Glasgow branch passed to Andrew Greig Barr (where the name A.G.
 Barr comes from), a brother of the branch's founder.
 In 1899, they soft launched Irn-Bru, eventually launching it in 1901.
 The Falkirk and Glasgow divisions merged in 1959, and the company was listed on the London Stock Exchange in 1965.

 In 1972, A.G.
 Barr acquired the Tizer brand.
 In 2001 the company acquired Findlays Mineral Water which is sourced in the Lammermuir Hills.
 In 2002, Roger White joined A.G.
 Barr as managing director, and in 2004 became the first chief executive from outside the Barr family.

 The company acquired Forfar-based Strathmore Mineral Water in May 2006.
 The Irn-Bru 32 energy drink variant was launched in 2006.
 In 2008, the company purchased the Taut sports drink range, and exotic fruit drink company Rubicon.
 In 2007 A.G.
 Barr began production and distribution of Rockstar Energy for the United Kingdom and Republic of Ireland.
 This contract was terminated in 2020, following the acquisition by PepsiCo.
 In November 2012, the company agreed to merge with Britvic, which produces drinks like J_{2}O, Tango and Robinsons, as well as holding the authority to produce Pepsi for the UK market, to create one of Europe's largest soft drinks companies.
 The merger was abandoned in July 2013.

 In 2014 A.G.
 Barr signed a 10-year deal with Dr Pepper Snapple Group to sell, market and distribute the Snapple brand in the UK and some of Europe.
 The company acquired a cocktail mixer business, Funkin, in February 2015.

-In December 2022, the company acquired Boost Drinks for £20 million from founders Simon and Alison Gray.
-The company also took full control of Moma Foods at that time.
+In December 2022, the company acquired Boost Drinks for £20 million from founders Simon and Alison Gray, and took full control of oat milk company Moma Foods the same month after buying a majority share in 2021.

 In October 2023, it was announced A.G.
 Barr had acquired the Rio Tropical Limited soft drinks brand from the independent brewer and pub company, Hall and Woodhouse Limited, for £12.3 million.

-In March 2025 A.G.
-Barr announced plans to discontinue Strathmore bottled water in a move that could see the closure of its Forfar factory, however in July 2025 the brand was acquired by Tŷ Nant which safeguarded the jobs.
+In March 2025, A.G.
+Barr announced plans to discontinue Strathmore bottled water in a move that could see the closure of its Forfar factory; however, in July 2025 the brand was acquired by Tŷ Nant which safeguarded the jobs.
 Also in July A.G.
 Barr acquired a majority stake in Innate-Essence Limited, parent company of The Turmeric Co.

+In February 2026, the company announced that it was to acquire Hexham-based Fentimans for £38 million and Devon-based Frobishers for £13 million.